web3-storage/migrate-block-index-infra/README.md

 Stores it's progress in SSM parameter store so it can resume.

 The lambda invokes itself again when it's remaining execution time is less than `MIN_REMAINING_TIME_MS`, as we only get 15mins max lambda execution time.

+Set the SSM parameter value to `"STOP"` to force the lambda to stop self-invoking if needed.

 Invoke it directly with
 ```shell